pyrogram/pyrogram/docs/source/intro/quickstart.rst

 Quick Start
 ===========

-The next few steps serve as a quick start for all new Pyrogrammers that want to see Pyrogram in action as fast as possible.
+The next few steps serve as a quick start for all new :term:`Pyrogrammers <Pyrogrammer>` that want to see Pyrogram in action as fast as possible.
 Let's go!

 Get Pyrogram Real Fast
 ----------------------